Applying for or Renewing a Wisconsin Tavern or Retail-Store Liquor License?

-Are you thinking about opening up a Class-A or B liquor store, a Class-B tavern or nightclub, or obtaining a Class-C wine license for a restaurant in Milwaukee or its surrounding areas?
+Are you thinking about opening up a Class-A or B liquor store, a Class-B tavern or nightclub, or obtaining a Class-C wine license for a restaurant in southeast Wisconsin?
 Do yourself a huge favor and retain me to advise you about applicable municipal and state laws, and how to properly go about it before you sign a contract to take over an existing business.
 It may save you a ton of cash and lots of heartache and frustration!
-And, because it's a business-related expense, my fees are normally tax deductible (consult an accountant for more details about business-related tax deductions).
+And, because it's a business-related expense, my fees are normally tax deductible (to an extent - consult an accountant for more details about business-related tax deductions).

 Are you already licensed and having problems with potentially losing your liquor license due to neighborhood complaints and/or frequent police calls?
 Then you definitely need to call me to see how I can help you keep hold of your livelihood!

 Though there are a few basic steps that must be taken to get any class license to serve or sell intoxicating beverages on or off premises, the circumstances of each applicant's intended physical location, background, nature of business and other factors dictate differing requirements for each application.
 Call or e-mail me anytime for an affordable consultation to discuss what might be required for your desired plans.

 Where and why might a license be denied?